guidanoli/ctest/README.md

 #### Submitting your batch job

 If you want to run tests that runs N times, we got you covered too!
 Simply implement your test case with the `void func(lwct_state *S, unsigned long i)` signature, and then call the `lwct_submit_test(func, N)` for N jobs.
-The second argument you receive is the iteration, spanning from 0 to N-1.
-After N repetitions, the log is printed out.
+The second argument you receive is the iteration, spanning from 1 to N. After N repetitions, the log is printed out.